Haufe-Lexware/Haufe-Lexware.github.io/_posts/2017-09-11-intro-redux.md

 Side note: if you are wondering why are we calling the action creator in componentDidMount instead of other lifecycle methods, I have found a couple of good reasons [here](https://tylermcginnis.com/react-interview-questions/):
-> You can’t guarantee the AJAX request won’t resolve before the component mounts.
-If it did, that would mean that you’d be trying to setState on an unmounted component, which not only won’t work, but React will yell at you for.
-Doing AJAX in componentDidMount will guarantee that there’s a component to update.
+> You canï¿½t guarantee the AJAX request wonï¿½t resolve before the component mounts.
+If it did, that would mean that youï¿½d be trying to setState on an unmounted component, which not only wonï¿½t work, but React will yell at you for.
+Doing AJAX in componentDidMount will guarantee that thereï¿½s a component to update.

-> Fiber, the next implementation of React’s reconciliation algorithm, will have the ability to start and stop rendering as needed for performance benefits.
-One of the trade-offs of this is that componentWillMount, the other lifecycle event where it might make sense to make an AJAX request, will be “non-deterministic”.
+> Fiber, the next implementation of Reactï¿½s reconciliation algorithm, will have the ability to start and stop rendering as needed for performance benefits.
+One of the trade-offs of this is that componentWillMount, the other lifecycle event where it might make sense to make an AJAX request, will be ï¿½non-deterministicï¿½.
 What this means is that React may start calling componentWillMount at various times whenever it feels like it needs to.
 This would obviously be a bad formula for AJAX requests.

 Besides this, we need some validations: